cpoDesign/APIRunner/readme.md

 |All                    | 2           |Stores all results|

-if wile is being stored, the file name is part of output data
+if while is being stored, the file name is part of output data
 ```bash
 /WeatherForecast?urlKey=configKey&id=1 404 fail Results/request-1.json
 ```

 #### RUN